salomonelli/nirania/README.md

 ## Getting Started

-Node needs to be installed.
-Do the following steps after cloning this repository:
+Docker needs to be installed.
+Run the "run.bash" on Linux and Max OSX to start the application.

-1. Open terminal in directory

-2. Run 'npm install'

-3. Start application with 'node app.js'

-The game will be running at localhost:3000.
+(Check IP of container with "docker inspect nirania".)